mlutfy/formautosave/README.txt

   should work (forms are saved/restored separately, as long as they are forms with a different ID, e.g. form#Contact, form#Activity, form#Case, etc.)

+- This extension saves fields on a per-form basis, so there is a risk that if a user, for example, created an activity for a first contact, then a second, but the second contact had less information than the first one (not all fields were filled in), then restoring on the second contact activity might restore data from the first activity, since we never implicitely delete stored data.
+  To work around this problem, on a case by case basis, we create a 'keysuffix' key using some IDs from the context, such as the contact_id, case_id, etc.
+  This is mostly done for Case Activities.
+If you have a use case, please open an issue.

 - Tested with CKEditor, but not other WYSIWYG editors.

 - Note that currently the extension enables itself for all forms.